dicks6n/pitch/README.md

-###_ DICKSON MACHARIA
+# One Minute Pitch
-# pitch
+#### This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles, 2019.

-This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles
+##  DICKSON MACHARIA

 ## BDD
 | Behavior- Our program should handle: | Input Example- When it receives: | Output Example- It should return: |
 | :----------------------------------: | :------------------------------: | :-------------------------------: |